Michael Buble rules album chart for 2nd week

 Canadian pop sensation Justin Bieber's "Under The Mistletoe" holiday set also climbed the chart to No. 3, while Drake's "Take Care" held steady at No. 4 and Nickelback's "Here And Now" round out the top five.

-Singer Bruno Mars, who also secured six Grammy nominations last week, took the top spot on the digital songs chart with "It Will Rain," the lead single from "The Twilight Saga: Breaking Dawn - Part 1," edging out Rihanna's "We Found Love" featuring Calvin Harris at No. 2 and last week's top single, LMFAO's "Sexy And I Know It" at No. 3.
+Singer Bruno Mars, who also secured six Grammy nominations last week, took the top spot on the Hot 100 singles chart with "It Will Rain," the lead single from "The Twilight Saga: Breaking Dawn - Part 1," edging out Rihanna's "We Found Love" featuring Calvin Harris at No. 2 and last week's top single, LMFAO's "Sexy And I Know It" at No. 3.

-Jay-Z and Kanye West's single "Ni**as In Paris" jumped from No. 17 to No. 5 on the digital songs chart, just behind Flo Rida's "Good Feeling" at No. 4, after the duo performed the track during the Victoria's Secret Fashion Show, broadcasted on CBS on November 29.
+Jay-Z and Kanye West's single "Ni**as In Paris" jumped from No. 17 to No. 5, just behind Flo Rida's "Good Feeling" at No. 4, after the duo performed the track during the Victoria's Secret Fashion Show, broadcasted on CBS on November 29.

 While album sales fell by 1.72 million this week after last week's Thanksgiving weekend sales boost, new releases from late singer Amy Winehouse, The Black Keys, T-Pain and The Roots are expected to impact the chart next week.